Aliia17/Investment-Portfolio-Optimization-and-Risk-Analysis/README.md

-Investment Analysis Project
+# Investment Analysis Project

-This project involves an in-depth investment analysis using data from CRSP and Kenneth French’s online library.
-The analysis includes constructing optimal portfolios, assessing risk preferences, testing asset pricing models, and simulating investment strategies.
+This repository contains an end-to-end analysis of asset returns and portfolio strategies using CRSP stock data and Fama-French factors.
+The goal is to implement portfolio optimization, asset pricing tests, and performance evaluation of investment strategies.

+## Project Structure